 (I.e.

-When transferring large files: Files over 1GB take longer to be fully saved.
+When transferring large files: Videos, backups, and files over 1GB take longer.

 ⚙️